List of awards and nominations received by Laura Pausini: LOS 40 Music Awards

 LOS40 Music Awards (formerly titled 'Premios 40 Principales') is an awards ceremony hosted annually by the Spanish radio channel Los 40 Principales.
 Laura Pausini has won one award.

 Lo Nuestro Awards

 Lo Nuestro is an award presented by television network Univision, which honors the best in Latin music and music video.
 Nominations are determined by Record companies and Latin radio station program directors.

-During her career, Pausini has won four awards from seventeen nominations.
+During her career, Pausini has won four awards from nineteen nominations.